mit-cml/gen-ai-fall-2023.github.io/index.md

 ## Resources and Links

 1) Slack Invite Link for the Seminar: [MIT_IAP23_Image_Generation](https://join.slack.com/t/slack-fsh4446/shared_invite/zt-1mu4i9jjn-GjD6dsCSaFi766fiDrrijw): we will be using this space for content discussion during IAP and beyond.
+2) (Recommended Read!!)
+Excellent article from MIT Technology Review summarizing the advances in this field: [Generative AI is changing everything.
+But what's left when the hype is gone?](https://www.technologyreview.com/2022/12/16/1065005/generative-ai-revolution-art/)

 More to come soon!